PaulRohozhyn/simple-lamp-logs-collector/README.md

 # Simple LAMP Logs Collector

-This is simple logs collector for dev environment
+This is a simple logs collector for the dev environment

-For example we have a website (https://localhost/index.php)
+For example, we have a website (https://localhost/index.php)
 ```
 /var/www/html/index.php
 ```
 and we want to see logs in a new bookmark (https://localhost/logs.php)

-How to setup ?
-First of all need config nginx (version for apache will be letter)
+How to set up it?
+First of all, need config NGINX (version for apache will be a letter)

-config nginx
+NGINX config file:
 ```
 location ~ /logs.php {
     include         fastcgi_params;